Beware, spoilers are unmarked!

 - Henpecked Husband: He's never been really happy about Lynette being the one who's really in charge in the household, although his immature tendencies prevented a better alternative from rising.

 - Manchild: He often lacks common sense and is carefree to the point of being irresponsible after giving up his advertising job.
 He constantly concocts harebrained moneymaking schemes without thinking them through.
-And he whines to Lynette about how emasculated he feels when she becomes the breadwinner by getting a sensible job.
+And he whines to Lynette about how emasculated he feels when she becomes the breadwinner by getting a sensible job, and had some really childish angsts at times.

 - Mr. Fanservice: In one memorable scene, Tom wears nothing but a leopard-print thong, and while Doug Savant does a good job of making the situation quite awkward, one cannot deny that he is one hell of a hunk.